-Solar Swimming Pool Heating – Part L RegulationsHarry
+Solar Swimming Pool Heating – UK Part L Pool Building RegulationsHarry

 Swimming pools are included in the Part ’L’ of the building regulations, bringing them in line with the same insulation requirements of that which appertain to domestic and, if applicable, commercial properties.